mattmongeon/youbot_object_grasp/README.md

 export ROS_HOSTNAME=<mycomputername>.local
 ```

 This terminal will be used for launching the code that will be running on the development computer.
 The first ```export``` call sets up this terminal to communicate with the roscore running on the youBot.
-In the second terminal, ssh to the youBot and use this terminal to launch the youBot's ROS sessions.
+Open a second terminal and ssh to the youBot.
+This terminal will be used to launch the youBot's ROS sessions.

 Next set up the development computer's launch files to expect to run with the youBot.
 Open test.launch in youbot_object_grasp and find the line